SSH: Effects of Eccentric Exercise in the Elderly

 - should be enthusiastic and highly motivated to undertake further study at an advanced level.

 - must be willing to complete 100 hours of work at the Bankstown City Aged Care Wellness Centre during the candidature.

 International applicants are not eligible to apply for this scholarship.

 1. Contact Associate Professor Simon Green (email@example.com) to discuss your eligibility, the project requirements and your intention to apply.

-3. Compile your CV, contact information for two referees, a one-page proposal stating how your research interests align with the project aims and a statement addressing the eligibility criteria above.
+4. Compile your CV, contact information for two referees and a one-page proposal stating how your research interests align with the project aims.

 5. All applications and supporting documentation must be submitted directly to the Graduate Research School as follows:

 - All attached documents must be submitted as PDF.

 - In the body of your email, include your full name, your student ID (if you are a current or previous Western Sydney University student) and the full title of the scholarship.

 Applicants who do not submit an online application for admission will not be considered.